The-Algorithmic-Hedgehogs/pacs/docs/index.md

 Each file generally contains 10-12M DNA sequences that need to be processed.
 Each DNA sequence must be matched to a gold-standard [database of ~80,000 sequences](https://github.com/rohuba/PACS/blob/master/data/Brie_CRISPR_library_with_control_guides.csv) to determine its origin.
 This matching process is requires a string-to-string comparison.
 Generally, about 75% of the DNA sequences in a file can be perfectly matched to one of the 80,000 sequences, while the other 25% of the sequences do not.
 If the DNA sequence cannot be matched perfectly to one of the gold-standard sequences, then the edit distance between the DNA sequence and each of the 80,000 gold-standard sequences must be calculated.
 String-to-string edit distance calculation is a very slow process, and it takes ~36s to calculate 80,000 edit distances for a single DNA sequence.
 Generally, 2-3M input sequences do not perfectly match the database of sequences, so calculating the edit distance between each of these 2-3M sequences and the database of 80,000 sequences would take as much as 20,000 hours (36sec x 2M sequences / 3600 sec/hr).
 We would like to calculate the edit distances for the sequences that do not match any of the gold-standard sequences perfectly because this allows us to extract more information from a labor and time-intensive biological experiment.

 Thus, this is a “Big Compute” problem because we need to compute these edit distances, and we are not sure which DNA sequences require edit distance calculation.
-Parallelization of this part of the application is required to make the application run in a reasonable amount of time.
+Parallelization of this part of the application is required to make the application run in a reasonable amount of time (on the order of hours).
+Speed is also crucial because biological researchers depend on these results to execute their next experiments, which are time-sensitive because they are handling living cells and tissues.

+MaGECK is an open-source pipeline for analyzing CRISPR screens (2) based on mean-variance modeling of the read counts for every gene.
+This pipeline provides read counts for genes given input control and experimental files, however it does not include a edit distance feature to determine the most likely gold-standard sequence for a sequencing read that did not perfectly match a gold-standard sequence.
+Additionally, MaGECK is considered a black-box program with statistics that are not well understood by general biologists.
+Our application would provide a missing functionality that would allow researchers to extract more information from their screens and give researchers a tool that can be clearly explained.

-## Existing Pipeline
+## Existing Analysis Pipeline
+The existing pipeline takes in both a *control file* and *experiment file* generated from the DNA sequencing step of a CRISPR genetic screen.
+It also takes in a file containing the "database" of 80,000 gold-standard sequences.
+First, every DNA sequence in the *control file* is mapped to one of the gold-standard sequences; if the sequence matches one of the gold-standard sequences, then the match count for gold-standard sequence is incremented and the match count for corresponding gene is incremented.
+If no perfect match can be determined, then the edit distance between the control DNA sequen ce and every gold-standard sequence is calculated.
+The gold-standard DNA sequence with the lowest edit distance is found, and its match count and the match count for the coressponding gene are incremented.
+Once all the DNA sequences in the *control file* have been matched, this process is repeated for the *experimental file*.
+The match counts for a gene in the *control file* and the *experiment file* are aggregated, and a Fisher's exact test is run on the match counts from both files to determine if there is a significant change in the number of matched sequences for the gene in the *experimental file* when compared to the *control file*.
+Each gene, its Fisher's exact test p-value, number of matching sequences in the *control file*, total number of sequences in the *control file*, number of matching sequences in the *experimental file*, and total number of sequences in the *experimental file*.
+These stats are written to a CSV file.

 The code for the exisiting sequential pipeline for analyzing the results of CRISPR genetic screens can be found [here](https://github.com/rohuba/PACS/blob/master/sequential_pipeline/sequential_analysis.py).
 The Python script `sequential_analysis.py` takes in multiple arguments through the use of command-line flags:<br>
     1. `-u` indicates the file following file path if for the *control file*<br>